brentoboy/git-tutorial/README.md

 4. "**Push**" your changes to a remote repository (a.k.a. "**origin**") so that others have access to them.

 ## Working with your local changes
-Git doesnt care what you use to modify the files in your working directory.
+Git doesn't care what you use to modify the files in your working directory.
 In other words, you can use whatever you want to add/remove/edit files locally.

 ### Discovering what has changed